 Family Equality Council encourages all interested parties to apply for our currently available jobs, internships, and volunteer opportunities.
 Thanks so much for your interest in being involved the work that we do at Family Equality!

-Chief Program Officer
+Reporting to: Chief Communications Officer

-Reports to: Chief Financial Officer
+Reporting to: Chief Development Officer

-Public Policy Internship – Fall 2017
+Public Policy Internship

 Location: Washington, D.C.

-Family Equality Council is an equal employment opportunity employer and does not discriminate based on age, citizenship, color, creed, physical or mental disability, HIV status, ethnicity, family responsibilities, gender identity and expression, marital status, matriculation, national origin, physical appearance, race, religion, political affiliation, sex, sexual orientation, union membership, veteran status or other unlawful factors, with respect to recruiting, hiring, job assignment, promotion, discipline, discharge, compensation, training and other terms, conditions and privileges of employment.
+Family Equality Council is an equal opportunity employer and does not discriminate based on age, citizenship, physical or mental disability (including HIV status), ethnicity, family responsibilities, gender identity and expression, marital status, matriculation, national origin, physical appearance, race, religion, political affiliation, sexual orientation, union membership, veteran status or other unlawful factors, with respect to recruiting, hiring, job assignment, promotion, discipline, discharge, compensation, training and other terms, conditions and privileges of employment.